kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 the
 [code](https://gist.github.com/kirillbobyrev/c16ef00e01370e9789d1d6b91fe63442)
 within seconds on a most computers.
 All graphs and calculations are produced by these two scripts run with different parameters that I describe in the post.
+I hope to address some of these limitations in a consequent study which I want to publish soon.

 Should you find any errors or inconsistencies, please feel free to contact me at
 <kbobyrev.opensource@gmail.com>.